donishadsmith/Castle-Descent/README.md

 ```
 #### RStudio:

-Open `start_game.R` in R Studio and run the file.
+Open `start_game.R` in *RStudio* and run the file.
 Make sure that current working directory is set to the directory that `start_game.R` is located in.